 - This recipe comes together in just 5 minutes and can be modified with any of your favourite fruits.

-What fruit goes well with matcha?
+What fruit goes well with match powder?

 I find that tropical fruits go best with matcha and really compliment the flavour.